-RESIs committed to ensuing that, wherever possible, local contractors and employees are contractors of solar turn where the solar transport opportunities arise during the construction phase when suitably qualified local times are often invited to bid for different agents of construction, we encourage our contractors to source construction materials agents of addition to companies where possible, in addition to local services and amentities.
+RES is committed to ensuring that, wherever possible, local contractors and employees are used in all aspects of solar farm development, and appears of the solar farm development construction phase when suitably goalfiled local firms are often invited to be for different aspects of construction we encourage our contractors to source construction materials locally (i.e. within the country and to use local transport and plant hire companies where possible, in addition to local services and amenities.

-RES also believes that our renewable energy schemes should also provide meaningful benetits locally and ware inwiting input from the local communities on their priority aims and projects in their area which the project may be able to support.
-Examples could include supporting community assets, apprenticeships, fuel poverty schemes, etc. We look forward to continuing to work with the community as our proposals are developed
+RES also believes that our renewable energy schemes should also provide meaningful benefits locally and we are inviting input from the local communities on their priority aims and projects in their area which the project may be able to support.
+Examples could include supporting community assets, apprenticeships, fuel poverty schemes, etc.

+We look forward to continuing to work with the community as our proposals are developed